-Originally built as a Lewis’s Department Store, Broad Gate was opened to expectant crowds in 1932
+Originally Lewis’s Department Store, Broad Gate was opened to expectant crowds in 1932

-After a long retail history, Broad Gate was refurbished in 2009 and is now home to 1200 occupiers and is going from strength to strength.
+After a long and rich retail history, Broad Gate was refurbished in 2009 and is now home to 1300+ occupiers.
 The transformation of this landmark building created a unique opportunity to take some of the most remarkable office space in Leeds city centre.

 Hope Yard North